 If pottery clay is making your skin dry and you’d rather avoid commercially produced cream, why not make your own.
-It can be quite straight forward.
+It can be quite straightforward.

 Potter’s love to share recipes for everything from glaze to terra sigillata.
-The same goes for moisturizer for potter’s hands.
+The same goes for moisturizers for potter’s hands.
 Here are a couple of recipes for moisturizers that potters recommend, starting off with the simplest I could find:

 - 80g olive oil

 - Shea butter